 Usually if you were named as a beneficiary on a life insurance policy upon providing proof of death and identification the funds will be paid directly to you.
 I suggest getting clarification in writing of exactly what it is they want.

 My father had taken care of taking my mom's name off of his checking and the house deed.
 So it seems I might have lost any right to their estate since there is a will that was unsigned at the attorney's office naming my brother and I to inherit everything.
-My step father did not have children.
-His...
+My step father did not have...
 Read more »

 Said I can't withdrawal it, now all her children have to come in and sign a paper and now it's considered a inheritance and it's a different process, is this correct?
 They don't go back to the date of the request?